learn-co-curriculum/cs-fixing-the-hashtable-readme/README.md

 ```java
 public class MyFixedHashMap<K, V> extends MyHashMap<K, V> implements Map<K, V> {

 	private int size = 0;

 	public void clear() {
 		super.clear();
 		size = 0;
 	}
 ```

 Rather than modify `MyHashedMap`, we define a new class that extends it.
-It add a new instance variable, `size`, which is initialized to zero.
+It adds a new instance variable, `size`, which is initialized to zero.

 Updating `clear` is straightforward; we invoke `clear` in the superclass (which clears the sub-maps), and then update `size`.